 In 2012 Melonie gained her PhD in the historical linguistics of Aramaic from the University of Cambridge.
 Her research interests include the linguistic and sociolinguistic background to Eastern Aramaic, and the Aramaic and Hebrew documentary material (letters and legal documents) from the Cairo Genizah.

-When not reviewing manuscript submissions, Melonie can be found reading the Economist, learning elementary cooking techniques, and - British weather permitting - gardening.
+When not reviewing manuscript submissions, Melonie can be found reading the Guardian, getting to grips with hen-keeping, and gardening.

 Acquisitions Editor (Islamic History & Thought)